ufosc/getting-started/introduction.md

-# UF Open Source Club Introduction
+# Open Source Club Introduction

 Welcome!
-This file exists to introduce people to what the UFOSC is, how UFOSC works, and where to find additional resources.
+This file exists to introduce people to what the OSC is, how OSC works, and where to find additional resources.

 As always, if you spot an issue or want to improve something, please make a pull request!